firebolt-db/godocs/docs/Guides/loading-data/working-with-semi-structured-data/load-json-data.md

 ## Load JSON into a fixed schema

 If your JSON data has a stable set of fields with shallow nesting, you can load it into a table with a fixed schema to simplify queries.
-Missing keys are assigned default values, while extra keys are ignored, making this approach less flexible for changing data.
+Missing keys are assigned default values, while extra keys that are not explicitly mapped are excluded from structured tables, making this approach less flexible for changing data.
+If stored separately in a `TEXT` column, they remain accessible for later extraction.
 This method allows you to query columns directly without additional parsing, making queries faster and easier to write.

-The following code example defines columns that map directly to known keys:
+The following code example uses the previously created `doc_visits_source` table to define columns that map directly to known keys:

 ```sql
 -- Create the target table 'visits_fixed' with a fixed schema